avi-jit/avi-jit.github.io/work.md

 <td> <img src="https://drive.google.com/uc?export=1ZXDsagRmw9nghQX8Npf4XWTZ7YBMDqEE" alt="Campus" style="width:200px;"/></td>
 <td> As an undergrad, I deployed several campus-wide data analytics including a harmless rip-off of Zuckerberg's FaceMash which received 11,000 hits in 2 days, as well as hourly internet usage statistics via the Intranet portal.</td>
 </tr>

-In addition to these self-driven products, I love helping startups build proof-of-concepts and streamline their AI/NLP-related projects, whether it be in mobility APIs, fintech, or B2B tools.

 <!--</table>